CongducPham/tutorials/README.md

 **Low-cost-LoRa-IoT-using-demo-kit.pdf** explains how the WAZIUP long-range demo kit can be used for demonstration purposes.
 It will show how to use the out-of-the-box gateway distribution [raspberrypi-jessie-WAZIUP-demo.iso.zip](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.iso.zip) and the [Arduino_LoRa_Simple_temp sketch](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_Simple_temp) example.

 **Low-cost-LoRa-IoT-antennaCable.pdf** is a tutorial on how to assemble an antenna cable with SMA and/or N connectors to match your antenna and radio module connectors.
-This is mainly required when you want to use a higher gain antenna or when you want to place the antenna outdoor and have your gateway indoor to simplify deployment.
+This is mainly required when you want to use a higher gain antenna or when you want to place the antenna outdoor and have your gateway indoor to simplify deployment. **For latest version, see D-GW-3 course on http://diy.waziup.io**

 **Low-cost-LoRa-Collar.pdf** shows a Cattle Rustling use Case where LoRa collar is used for preventing cattle rustling.
 There are 2 versions: a simple beacon version using only the LoRa radio module and a GPS version with a GPS module (UBlox 6/7/8) where GPS coordinates of the collar can be received.
 The Arduino code for the collar is available here: [simple beacon](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_Simple_BeaconCollar) and [GPS](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_GPS).